0xlz5/0xlz5.github.io/about.md

 ## about

-i grew up inside machines — literally.
+i grew up using machines — literally.
 an **olivetti m‑24**, pascal compilers blinking like tiny portals, mazes rendered in green phosphor, integrals plotted as if they were alien landscapes.
 that’s where the pattern started: **code as geometry**, **systems as ecosystems**, **algorithms as stories**.